poorva2001/Random-Classification/README.md

 ```
 /*
 Program to implement random classification.
-Developed by   :
+Developed by   :POORAVAJA A
-RegisterNumber :
+RegisterNumber :  212219040106
 */
 ```